Stuart's Ham Radio Page - Callsigns G1IDE, M3IDE & now MØSAR

 I had been wanting an IC-756 Pro III for a long time, but never quite made the decision to buy.
 When I finally did decide the time was right, in November 2008, Icom had announced a new transceiver - the IC-7600 - but with no due date for release.
 It was obvious that this model was to be a replacement for the 756 series, which had been around in various forms for a considerable while and was due a make-over.
 The IC-7800 top-of-the-range big brother (with twin receivers - and a price tag of some £6400) and the mid-range IC-7700 (its sibling with just the one receiver and a correspondingly smaller price tag of around £4500), had been out for quite a while, so it seemed logical to bring in the IC-7600 as a low-range option.
 With the world-wide recession beginning to bite, prices from Japan were set to rocket and the IC-7600 was mooted to be priced at around £3200, so in the end, I opted to pay a little bit more and purchased the Icom IC-7700 at the beginning of December 2008.
 It is one heck of a rig, but I'm enjoying finding out what all the buttons and menu options do!

-For VHF/UHF, I only have a 6m/2m/70cm co-linear antenna up at present, but have a dual-band 9/19 element Tonna crossed yagi waiting to be installed, together with a 5-el 6m yagi.
+For VHF/UHF, I only have a 6m/2m/70cm co-linear antenna up.
 I use the FT-847 just about exclusively for VHF & UHF now, at which it excels.

 I tended to do most of my operating whilst /M - finding it so much more enjoyable than listening to the broadcast radio in the car.
-I had a 22 mile journey to work which took anything up to an hour, so tuning around and operating - usually on 20m or 40m - passed the time for me.
-Now I'm retired, I do very little driving, but can still put on a /MM station when I want to.
+I used to have a 22 mile journey to work which took anything up to an hour, so tuning around and operating - usually on 20m or 40m - passed the time for me.
+Now I'm retired, I do very little driving, but still put on a /M station occasionally.

-I enjoy kite-flying and sailing.
-In true amateur style, I like anything where you get something for free - in this case, the wind!
-I have hoisted top-band quarter-wave vertical wires aloft from the kite and I used a 26-ft wire - held up by an eight-metre long fibreglass roach pole - when on the yacht.
-With both these setups, I use the SGC coupler as it makes tuning-up so easy!
+I used to get out and about and enjoy kite-flying and sailing.
+In true amateur style, I liked anything where you get something for free - in this case, the wind!
+I have hoisted top-band quarter-wave vertical wires aloft from the kite and I used a 26-ft wire - held up by an eight-metre long fibreglass roach pole - when on my friend's yacht.
+With both these setups, I used the SGC coupler as it made tuning-up so easy!
 I've had good DX from the yacht when off the south coast of England - both Japan and Florida have been worked on 17m.
-By the way, there's no extensive (expensive?) 'earth system' on the yacht.
-Mine consists of an eight-foot bit of (earth!) wire soldered to a six-inch square off-cut of double-sided PCB, which I throw overboard and trail in the water behind the yacht!
+By the way, there was no extensive (expensive?) 'earth system' on the yacht.
+Mine consisted of an eight-foot bit of (earth!) wire soldered to a six-inch square off-cut of double-sided PCB, which I threw overboard and trailed in the water behind the yacht!
 High-tech or what?
-Most importantly though, it obviously works!
+Most importantly though, it obviously worked!
+However, with increasing age and slight mobility issues, I no longer pursue either of these hobbies now.

 I am the treasurer of the Echelford Amateur Radio Society (EARS) based in Ashford, Surrey, UK, and I'm the web-master for its website - https://qsl.net/g3ues/